AdobeDocs/workfront.en/help/quicksilver/agile/use-scrum-in-an-agile-team/scrum-board/view-and-edit-story-info.md

 product-area: agile-and-teams;projects
 navigation-topic: scrum-board
 title: View and edit story information on the Scrum board
-description: When viewing a story tile on the story board, the information in the following table is available.
-You can edit most information inline, directly from the story tile.
+description: When viewing a story tile on the Kanban board, certain information is available to edit inline, directly from the story tile.
 ---

 # View and edit story information on the Scrum board

 ## Understand what information can be viewed and edited

-When viewing&nbsp;a story tile on the story board, the information in the following table is available.
+When viewing a story tile on the story board, the information in the following table is available.
 You can edit most information inline, directly from the story tile.

 <table style="table-layout:auto">
  <col>